JohnMMcD/gemini/README.md

 # Dependencies

-I externalized the API key and secret and put them in files key.txt and secret.txt in the root directory, so these files will need to be re-created efore any testcases can be run.
+I externalized the API key and secret and put them in files key.txt and secret.txt in the root directory, so these files will need to be re-created before any testcases can be run.
 I externalized them because I uploaded this to GitHub and wanted to exclude them from the upload.
 It's a private repository, but I still didn't feel comfortable uploading them.
 Please let me know if you want access to the repository so you can see the commit history.

 Non-default modules used:
 * behave (for Behavior Driven Development testing)